Family vacations in Tasmania

 “What children love more than anything else is the wildlife interaction and as well as getting really up close to kangaroos and wallabies, baby wombats and so on, they get a really good education about the importance of conservation.
 Bonorong is perfect for this and definitely worth booking.
 So always get off the beaten track so that you can really immerse yourself in wildlife.
 The places to stay may be rustic or simple, but that is fine because children don’t really worry about being posh.
 And a lot of these places have been nurturing the land for wildlife for decades.”

 “The Arthur River cruise up in the NW is much more child friendly than the Gordon River cruise just because the children get to be so much more active.
 One of my children got to drive the boat and the other one was having her face painted in the old Aboriginal paints by the guide.
-It’s not particularly promoted as a child friendly tour; they don’t do that in Tassie, because everything is.”
+It’s not particularly promoted as a child friendly tour; they don’t do that in Tassie, because just about everything here is great for families.”